Siberian agriculture: Agricultural revival 1970–1989

-Landowners began to abandon their land and failed to report the actual size of their property to the Federal Statistical Agency.
+Landowners began to abandon their land and failed to report the actual size of their property to the Central Statistical Directorate.
 As a result, the Soviet Regime was quite unaware of the magnitude of this problem and failed to address it properly.
 During the nineteen eighties, aerial photographs were taken that displayed that the amount of land reported to authorities was only half of what was actually being cultivated.
 Statistics show that "agricultural land contracted to 20 to 46 percent between 1959 and 1989", the biggest reduction occurring in the Northern European region of Russia; however, it is estimated that the actual percentage of agricultural land that was abandoned was nearly twice the size than what was recorded.
 This lack of honesty and communication instigated distrust and an inability of the Soviet Regime to be helpful in solving this agricultural crisis.

 Soil fertility and the plausibility of easily accessing a metropolitan center were deemed the two most important factors that contributed to the success of an agricultural community.
 In order to measure the success of certain conditions on land used for agricultural production in Russia, a particular method was used.
 It involved analyzing specific "regionally representative parcels of land in the absence of irrigation and any other sophisticated cultivation method" and taking into consideration aspects such as "soil type, temperature and moisture".
-According to these "so-called bioclimatic potential yields," it was determined that in Siberia, the "far-eastern Primorsky krai and Amur oblast" were most prosperous in terms of agricultural potential.
+According to these "so-called bioclimatic potential yields", it was determined that in Siberia, the "far-eastern Primorsky krai and Amur oblast" were most prosperous in terms of agricultural potential.

 In the 1990s, with the onset of market reforms, agricultural output collapsed, and rural agricultural areas continued to decline in productivity, though they were not alone in this lack of output as urban centers began to suffer in terms of manufacturing, but at an even higher rate.
 This was not only alarming because never had such a statistic revealed itself, but also because the agricultural realm was so dependent on the consistency of the urban realm for its own survival that such a decline would prove harmful to both spheres.
 The dramatic crop failure of 1998 that Siberia experienced did not help the situation either.
 Subsidiary farming, a form of farming executed by small-town inhabitants in their private yards, began to rise during this period further proving a regression in rural production.
 The institution of subsidiary farming represented a serious step back in terms of modern development.